skuligowski/grunt-htmlrender/README.md

 > Renders html by including its partials

 ## About
 Organize your project by creating small partials (html files).
-Then compose your output html file by including those partials into that one.
-This is the common way how a server-side templating engines (eg. PHP, JSP, Freemarker etc.) work.
-Now the same thing you can do on the client side.
+Then include those partials into the one html output file by using `<%include src="path/to/partial.html"%>` macro.
+This is the common way how a server-side templating engines  work (eg. PHP, JSP, Freemarker etc.).
+Now the same thing you can do on the client side, just after saving your document.

 ## Getting started
 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript: